supercamel/ValaOnWindows/README.md

 ```

 This configuration specifies the type of debugger to use, the request to launch the debugger, the name of the launch configuration, the path to the compiled executable file, and the current working directory.

+Note: if you have not install GDB, use the command `pacman -S mingw-w64-x86_64-gdb`

 # Debugging Your Application